 8 are dead and dozens injured as a bus carrying farmworkers overturns in Florida

-OCALA, Fla. — A bus carrying farmworkers in central Florida overturned on Tuesday after colliding with a pickup truck on a rural road, killing eight people and injuring about 40 other passengers, authorities said.
+OCALA, Fla. — A bus carrying farmworkers collided with a pickup truck and overturned in central Florida on Tuesday, killing eight people and injuring about 40 other passengers, authorities said.

+The driver of the pickup was also injured and taken to the hospital, Riordan said.

-Photos taken by the Ocala Star-Banner at the scene show the bus lying on its side with both its emergency rear door and top hatch open.
-The truck that hit it shows extensive damage to its driver's side.
+The bus ended up on its side, with its windows smashed and its emergency rear door and top hatch open.
+The truck came to a stop at the side of the road, with its air bag blown and extensive damage to its driver's side.

+Federal statistics show that vehicle crashes were the leading cause of job-related deaths among farmworkers in 2022, the latest year available.
+They accounted for 81 of 171 fatalities.

 There is no immediate indication that weather was a factor.
-It is also not immediately not known if the bus had seat belts.
+It also was not immediately not known if the bus had seat belts.

+Authorities in several states have been pushing for greater regulations for the safety of farmworkers, who are overwhelmingly migrants.
+It is unknown if all the workers on the bus were migrants.

+The Labor Department announced new seat belt requirements for employer vehicles used for farmworkers on temporary visas, among other worker protections that take effect June 28.
+The Florida Fruit & Vegetable Association has been opposed, calling the seatbelt requirement "impractical."

 "We will be closed today out of respect to the losses and injuries endured early this morning in the accident that took place to the Olvera Trucking Harvesting Corp.," Cannon Farms announced on its Facebook page.
 "Please pray with us for the families and the loved ones involved in this tragic accident.
 We appreciate your understanding at this difficult time."

-Cannon Farms describes itself as a family owned commercial farming operation that has farmed its land for more than 100 years, focusing now on peanuts and watermelons, which it sends to grocery stores across the U.S. and Canada.
+Cannon Farms describes itself as a family-owned operation that has farmed its land for more than 100 years.
+The company now focuses on peanuts and watermelons, which it sends to grocery stores across the U.S. and Canada.

 No one answered the phone at Olvera Trucking on Tuesday afternoon.
 The company had recently advertised for a temporary driver to bus workers to watermelon fields.
 The driver would then operate harvesting equipment.
 The pay was $14.77 an hour.